dudash/openshift-workshops/www-offline/workshop-prerequisites.md

 ### Install the command line tools for your operating system
 The officially supported instructions for installing the oc client via Red Hat are [located here][1].

-TL;DR:

 * Download a .tgz [from Red Hat][5] and add to your PATH